aspose-cells/Aspose.Cells-Doc-md/reportingservices/getting-started/installation/installing-aspose-cells-for-reporting-services/using-dll-only/_index.md

    1. Send it to the client and open it in an appropriate application.
 In this case, the report opens in Microsoft Excel.

 Congratulations, you’ve successfully installed Aspose.Cells for Reporting Services and generated a report as a Microsoft Excel file!

+There are 7 kinds of versions Aspose.Cells.ReprotingSerivces.dll in Aspose.Cells.ReportingServices.DLLs_xx.xx.zip.
+They support different Microsoft report server products.